gitalk/gitalk/readme.md

 # Gitalk [![NPM version][npm-version-image]][npm-version-url] [![travis][travis-image]][travis-image] [![coveralls][coveralls-image]][coveralls-url] [![gzip][gzip-size]][gzip-url]

-Gitalk is a comment plugin base on Github Issue and Preact, main feature:
+Gitalk is a modern comment component based on Github Issue and Preact.

+## Features

-- Login with Github
+- Authentication with github account
+- Serverless, all comments will be stored as github issues
+- Both personal and organization github projects can be used to store comments
-- Support multi-language [en, zh-CN, zh-TW]
+- Localization, support multiple languages [en, zh-CN, zh-TW]
-- Support personal user or organization
+- Facebook-like distraction free mode (Can be enabled via the `distractionFreeMode` option)

 [中文说明](https://github.com/gitalk/gitalk/blob/master/readme-cn.md)